 The Advent season is upon us.
 This year it feels like a circus elephant has wandered into our already congested household.
 The circus elephant is in the form of a tree–a ten-foot Frasier fir.
 Even in our high-roofed living room, it is a formidable intrusion.
-Furniture is moved to accommodate the tree.
+We move furniture to accommodate the tree.

 The tree upstages everything and everyone.
 It needs lots of water.
 It takes two or more people to attach the unusual ornaments.
 There is the annual debate about what belongs on the tree and how the ornaments should be more . . . well . . . ornamental.
 This tree is the complete opposite of what droves of people witness at the downtown civic center’s Festival of Trees.
 Our tree is not a sparkly, be-ribboned, flashy, shooby-dooby tree.
 Our tree is a messy, hilarious, creepy, emotional tree.
 It’s an exploded scrapbook of events, people, testimonies, failures, births and deaths going back nearly fifty years!
 From a child’s lost binky, to a teenage girl’s underwire, to objects like a mouse-chewed electrical cable found during our renovation, a rock from a creek near where my grandfather was born, our five-year pins from a corporation which we gratefully left behind in New York City, badges from trips to Grand Canyon and the Cincinnati Zoo, swizzle sticks, name tags from conferences, business cards.
 You get the picture, right?
 Messy.
 It gets harder and harder to do every year.
 It’s just a physical and spiritual struggle.